Cart Marking Ceremony: See Dozens Of Vintage Vehicles In Guildhall Yard This July

 A group of people, including two dressed in traditional robes, smiling in front of a cart.

-Got a feeling the officials are going ton be a tad sweaty.
+Got a feeling the officials are going to be a tad sweaty.
 Image: The Worshipful Company of Carmen

-About 40 unique vehicles featured in this annual ceremony; they are first greeted by the Lord Mayor of London, masters from two different City of London Livery companies and the Keeper of Guildhall Yard — all dressed in traditional robes.
+Over 50 vehicles will feature in 2025's festivities; in turn they'll be greeted by the City's top brass, including the Lord Mayor of London, masters from two different City of London Livery companies, and the Keeper of Guildhall Yard — all dressed in traditional robes.

 An old handcart, with signage showing it's from Peckham